charliexchen/Ant-IRL/README.md

 ## Implementing and Running AAC

 I implemented Advantage Actor-Critic using JAX and Haiku.
 This was a fun framework to use since it is a lot more flexible compared to the others I've tried in the past, such as Keras.
-Almost any numpy operation can be accelerated, vectorised or differentiated, so I can see this handling more unconventional architectures much more gracefully, in addition to any other high-speed operations.
+Almost any numpy operation can be accelerated, vectorised or differentiated, so I can see this handling more unconventional architectures much more gracefully, even though the overall feature gap isn't huge.
+I especially liked how for autograd, we just use grad() which is treated as a operator as a function instead.

 I tried making the predictor and AAC class as generic as possible for future projects and tested that it works on CartPole.